dfe-analytical-services/r_survey_analysis_guide/README.md

 -   **06_summary_tables_and_avgs.R:** Code that uses custom functions to create summary tables and weighted averages.
 -   **07_sig_testing.R:** Code for testing for significance.
 -   **08_correlation.R:** Code for testing for correlation.
+-   **09_working_directory.R:** Code for checking working directory and also examples of how to change working directories.

 # Requirements